1921 Penny Value Checker: Errors List, “S” & No Mint Mark Worth

 Also Read: Lincoln Wheat Penny Value (1909-1958)

-The early 1920s marked a pivotal transition in American coinage history as the nation struggled through the severe post-World War I recession.
+The early 1920s marked a pivotal transition in American coinage history as the nation struggled through what economists specifically call the Recession of 1920–1921.
 The 1921 penny emerged during this economic turmoil, when unemployment soared to 11.3% and manufacturing production plummeted by 22%.

 The 1921 production faced significant quality control challenges due to recession-era cost-cutting measures.
 Overused dies and improper striking pressure resulted in many 1921 pennies exhibiting weak strikes and “mushy” details, particularly affecting Lincoln’s hair and the wheat stalks on the reverse.